Set up local Sourcegraph monitoring development

 When doing so, you may wish to connect Grafana to a remote Prometheus instance that you have administrator access to (such as Sourcegraph’s instances), to show more real data than is available on your dev server.

-Dashboards will be available at
+Grafana dashboards will be available at

 Note that instead of